 Off Canvas Pop Out Menu

 This one is also an interesting menu design concept.
 As the name implies, the menu appears as a popout menu.
-If you are not into full-page menu design, this popout menu design might intrigue you.
+This popout menu design might intrigue you if you are not into full-page menu design.
 To give a natural flow to the animation the developer has used a little bit of bounciness to the animation.
 In the default design, you get only get a wireframe.
 Based on your needs you can add the elements you need.
-For example, you can add your social media profile links along with the navigation menu.
-Take a look at our social media icon design collection for new trendy designs.
+For example, you can add your social media profile links and the navigation menu.
+Look at our social media icon design collection for new trendy designs.

 MainMenu is a colorful bootstrap navigation menu design.
-If you are designing a school website template for children, this navigation menu design will fit perfectly.
-For the navigation menu labels, the developer has used both texts and icons.
+If you design a school website template for children, this navigation menu design will fit perfectly.
+The developer has used both texts and icons for the navigation menu labels.
 Each navigation menu option is treated as a card and is animated neatly to for easier interaction.
 Animation effects are kept swift and clean so that the user doesn’t have to wait long for the option to appear.
-In the default design, the developer has also given you drop-down options which will come in handy if you have more pages to list in the menu.
+In the default design, the developer has also given you drop-down options, which will be useful if you have more pages to list in the menu.

 CSS Grid Menu Panels

-If you are planning to use Windows 10 tile-like design for your menu, this design might help you.
+If you plan to use a Windows like design for your menu, this design might help you.
 The developer has used the CSS grid smartly to give you this unique looking menu design.
-Since this menu uses tiles, you have more than enough space to show both images and texts in the menu option.
+Since this menu uses tiles, you have more than enough space to show images and texts in the menu option.
 To make the design lively, you can add animations to the tiles just like in the Windows 10.
-Grids of all sizes and orientations are given in this design so you have enough space for all types of contents.
+Grids of all sizes and orientations are given in this design so you have enough space for all contents.
 Plus, the user can easily interact with the tiles.